CodeHeister/parallax_list/README.md

 # General info

-This startpage with parallax background.
+This is a startpage with parallax background.
 It's written in plain `HTML / CSS / JS`, so you can copy it without any preparations and building.
 Inspired by [this startpage](https://github.com/zombieFox/voltTab).

 # Preview